 • The nylon airbag material may sometimes cause abrasions and/or skin reddening to the driver and front passenger as the airbags deploy and unfold.
 The abrasions are similar to friction rope burns or those you might get sliding along a carpet or gymnasium floor.
 They are not caused by contact with chemicals.
 They are not permanent and normally heal quickly.

 However, if you haven't healed significantly within a few days, or if you have any blistering, see your doctor immediately.

-As the airbags deflate you may see some smoke-like particles.
-The particles are a normal byproduct of the process that generates the nontoxic gas used for airbag inflation.
+• As the airbags deflate you may see some smoke-like particles.
+The particles are a normal by-product of the process that generates the nontoxic gas used for airbag inflation.
 These airborne particles may irritate the skin, eyes, nose, or throat.
 If you have skin or eye irritation, rinse the area with cool water.
 For nose or throat irritation, move to fresh air.
 If the irritation continues, see your doctor.
 If these particles settle on your clothing, follow the garment manufacturer's instructions for cleaning.

-It is not advisable to drive your vehicle after the airbags have deployed.
+• It is not advisable to drive your vehicle after the airbags have deployed.
 If you are involved in another collision, the airbags will not be in place to protect you.

 Deployed airbags and seat belt pretensioners cannot protect you in another collision.
-Have the airbags, seat belt pretensioners, and the front passenger seat belt retractor assembly, replaced by an authorized dealer as soon as possible.
-Also, have the Occupant Classification System serviced as well.
+Have the airbags, seat belt pretensioners, front passenger seat belt retractor assembly, and Occupant Classification System replaced and/or serviced by an authorized dealer as soon as possible.